5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 ### Update [September 30, 2020]:

-**VoodooPS2Controller** now separates the brightness shortcut keys part from the standalone driver **BrightnessKeys** kext and it provides the methods `Notify (GFX0, 0x86)` and `Notify (GFX0, 0x87)`.
+- **VoodooPS2Controller** now separates the brightness shortcut keys part from the standalone driver **BrightnessKeys** kext
+- It provides the methods `Notify (GFX0, 0x86)` and `Notify (GFX0, 0x87)`.
 So the previous brightness shortcut patches are no longer needed and should be disabled.

-If the BrightnessKeys kext does not work initially, please refer to the "[special cases](https://github.com/acidanthera/BrightnessKeys#special-cases)" section on the github repo's Readme.
+If the **BrightnessKeys** kext does not work initially, please refer to the "[special cases](https://github.com/acidanthera/BrightnessKeys#special-cases)" section.
 If that doesn't fix it assign 2 keys mapped to `F14`, `F15` for the shortcut keys to adjust brightness.
 Required kexts:

   - [**VoodooPS2Controller.kext**](https://github.com/acidanthera/VoodooPS2)
   - [**BrightnessKeys.kext**](https://github.com/acidanthera/BrightnessKeys)